 Description:

-Pure Caraway oil offered is extracted from Carum carvi that is also known as Apium carvi which belongs to Umbelliferae family, it is a bi-annual herb having soft fern-like leaves, umbels of white/pink flowers & small brown fruit.
+Pure Caraway oil offered is extracted from Carum carvi that is also known as Apium carvi, which belongs to the Umbelliferae family.
+It is a biennial herb having soft fern-like leaves, umbels of white/pink flowers & small brown fruit.
 The oil is extracted by steam distillation from dried ripe seeds and yields 2 - 8 %.

 Uses: